astroDimitrios/git-novice/episodes/02-setup.md

 ## Keeping your email private

 If you elect to use a private email address with GitHub, then use GitHub's no-reply email address for the `user.email` value.
 It looks like `ID+username@users.noreply.github.com`.
 You can look up your own address in your GitHub [email settings](https://github.com/settings/emails).
+Check with your instructor whether your organisation has a policy on keeping emails private.
+At the Met Office it is up to you whether to keep your email address private.

 ::::::::::::::::::::::::::::::::::::::::::::::::::